-The Wortham Center for the Performing Arts is excited to announce that it will be installing a new air ionization system to provide air purification throughout the facility.
+The Wortham Center for the Performing Arts is excited to announce that it has installed a new air ionization system to provide air purification throughout the facility.
 This helps to further create a safe environment for audiences attending events at the downtown Asheville arts complex in the wake of the COVID-19 pandemic.

 The air purification system, using needlepoint bipolar ionization (NPBI) technology, is the industry gold standard for creating safe, clean indoor spaces and is used at facilities like Boston Children’s Hospital, Harvard, the White House, Blue Cross Blue Shield and the Charlotte Douglas Airport.
-When installed on each of the Wortham Center’s five air handlers, the system will eliminate 99.4 percent of airborne SARS-COVID virus particles by releasing a high concentration of positive and negative ions, which travel through the air seeking out, attaching to, killing and filtering pathogens.
+Installed on each of the Wortham Center’s five air handlers, the system eliminates 99.4 percent of airborne SARS-COVID virus particles by releasing a high concentration of positive and negative ions, which travel through the air seeking out, attaching to, killing and filtering pathogens.

-In addition to its clear benefit during a global pandemic, the new NPBI system will decrease the Wortham Center’s energy consumption, reduce the need for outdoor air intake, neutralize odors, allergens and dust particles, and eliminate other pathogens such as mold spores, viruses and bacteria.
+In addition to its clear benefit during a global pandemic, the new NPBI system decreases the Wortham Center’s energy consumption, reduces the need for outdoor air intake, neutralize odors, allergens and dust particles, and eliminates other pathogens such as mold spores, viruses and bacteria.

-Once installed on the venue’s air handlers, the system will provide air purification for all areas of the Wortham Center, from each of its theatres to the lobby, from on stage to backstage, and inside its restrooms and office spaces.
+Installed on all of the venue’s air handlers, the system provides air purification for all areas of the Wortham Center, from each of its theatres to the lobby, from on stage to backstage, and inside its restrooms and office spaces.

 In April the Buncombe County Tourism Development Authority board unanimously voted to grant the Wortham Center $45,000 for the new air ionization system to “promote and support Asheville’s creative spirit” by making indoor events safer for all.